RokLenarcic/memento/README.md

 This is a very powerful feature, [read more here.](doc/tags.md)

+## Loads and invalidations

+Cache only has a single ongoing load for a key going at any one time.
+For Caffeine cache, if a key is invalidated during the load, the load is repeated.
+This is the only way you can get multiple function invocations happen for a single cached function call.

 ## Namespace scan

 You can scan loaded namespaces for annotated vars and automatically create caches.